ASTR 1210 (O'Connell) Study Guide

 on its longest diameter (Rosetta Mission, 2010)

-this region in 1801.
-This inspired a number of systematic searches for
+discovered in this region in 1801.
+This inspired a number of

 - Asteroids are most easily identified by their motion with respect to